Digital Nomad In Penang- Local Tips And Sights

 - Little India (sounds exactly like what it is!
 Explore Indian culture through temples, food and traditional wear in Little India)

-As for food, you can find local food on every corner of every street.
+If you are looking for Penang cafe for work, you can find local food on every corner of every street.

 The cafe culture has been growing rapidly in this town.
 Therefore, being able to sip on your coffee and work from a cafe is definitely an option!